paolajuarezgomez/COA_GitOps_ADB_Ansible/README.md

-# COA DevOps Training UseCase.
+# COA Deploy TRF with GitHub UseCase.
-# -- How to build a pipeline with OCI DevOps --
+# -- How to build a pipeline with GitHub Action  --

 This example creates an Autonomous Database (JSON) exposed to the public Internet.